 One vintner saw them often and wondered when they would become a part of the Napa wine industry.
 During harvest he actually offered Bill a job in the cellar – which Bill eventually accepted.
 Bill learned quickly from this learn by doing approach and despite the mostly manual labor, loved working with the grapes and in the process gained invaluable knowledge about wine making.
-For a couple of years Buccella made their wine at other local Napa facilities and then in 2006 secured their own winery in a business park just south of the town of Napa.
+For a couple of years Buccella made their wine at other local Napa production facilities and then in 2006 secured their own winery in a business park just south of the town of Napa.

-They control vineyards from Carneros to Calistoga.
 Their philosophy is that blending grapes from different appellations and terroir regions as well as using a variety of clones only adds complexity to a wine.
 Before the final blending all their wine is blind tasted multiple times to ensure only the highest quality lots are used.

 Buccella in Latin means “mouthful” or in the case of their wines – rich, bold and luxurious on the palate.
 And their logo ties into the winery name; it was based off of the “tastevin’ a silver cup that traditionally was used for tasting wine.